Auto Invalidate

 });

-Like the method instance matcher, you can specify the name of the method in hitSource to match the failure source.
-Multiple failure sources can be set to the same name.
-When the method instance request with this name succeeds, the target cache will be automatically cleared.
+Like the method matcher, you can specify the method name in hitSource to match the invalidation source.
+Multiple invalidation sources can be set to the same name.
+When the method instance with this name is requested successfully, the target cache will be automatically cleared.

 const methodSubmitTodo = data =>